danagilliann/helicropter/README.md

 # `helicropter`

-> S3 Uploader Cropper for all you uloading and cropping needs
+> S3 Uploader / Cropper for all your uploading and cropping needs

 ```
                      .- . _